-Rosa Dias is Vice President, Risk Management & Internal Audit.
+Rosa Dias is Senior Vice President, Risk Management & Internal Audit.
 In her role, she oversees our sophisticated risk management and internal audit programs company wide.
 Rosa joined First National in October 2012.

 Please tell us about your career pre-First National.

 I was with Wells Fargo Financial in Canada for about eight years.
 I started in their retail credit division, responsible for underwriting programs that large retailers used to help their customers buy products on credit and then shifted to managing a team of underwriters.
 It was at that time that I discovered a passion for detecting fraud at the application stage.
 When a role came up on their compliance team, I applied.
 Eventually, I helped that team build on their fraud program which covered a wide range of products including personal loans and mortgages.
 Within that compliance role, there was a regulatory compliance team responsible for testing adherence to regulatory requirements, which is where I was exposed to regulatory risk and oversight.
 From there, I transitioned to an Operational Risk role where I oversaw vendor management, records management, privacy, business controls and business continuity programs.
 It was a great learning opportunity.

 From a career progression perspective, I felt it was time for me to move on and First National was hiring for the role of Manager of Quality Assurance.
 Luckily for me, I worked with Mark Van Stone at Wells Fargo.
 Mark had already joined First National about eight months before the quality assurance role came open.
 Mark had great things to say about First National’s culture, family environment and growth.
 He also felt very supported by all levels of management in his role, which was important to me.